Coronavirus : COVID-19

 Track and Trace:

-As and when/if it becomes available, I would encourage clients to down load the NHS Track & Trace app to their smartphones, and to cooperate with NHS Test/Track and Trace operatives.
+I encourage clients to download the NHS COVID-19 Track & Trace app to their smartphones, and to cooperate with NHS Test/Track and Trace operatives.
 This will be beneficial for the health of you and your loved ones, help slow the spread of COVID-19 but will also help protect my business from potential exposure to COVID-19 (and potential, non-economically viable, future closures/14-day isolation periods for myself).

 You & your households health: more detail